CeraMapleheart/20CYS432_VAPT_report/README.md

-## Wi-Fi Router Penetration Testing Report : CB.EN.U4CYS21061 ROSHNI V
+## Wi-Fi Router Penetration Testing Report

+### Roll No.: CB.EN.U4CYS21061 - ROSHNI.V
 ### 1. **Introduction**
    - **Objective**: The objective of this penetration test is to identify vulnerabilities in the home Wi-Fi router, assess the security measures in place, and recommend improvements to mitigate risks.
    - **Scope**: The test focuses on wireless network security, including encryption protocols, default configurations, and access controls.